The Art of Crafting Classes with a Single Responsibility: Guidelines and Pitfalls

 Conclusion

-Getting SRP right is one of the most practical skills a software developer can build.
-Classes that carry a single, well-defined responsibility are easier to test in isolation, simpler to modify without side effects, and far less likely to turn into the kind of tangled god class that nobody wants to touch.
-The pitfalls — over-engineering, shotgun surgery, responsibility creep — are real, but they're also avoidable once you know what to look for.
-Start with clear naming, keep classes small, and refactor early when a class starts to feel like it's doing two jobs.
-That instinct, developed over time, is what separates maintainable code from code that becomes a liability.
+Getting SRP right is one of the most practical skills a developer can build.
+A class with a single, well-defined responsibility is easier to test in isolation and far less likely to become the god class that nobody wants to touch.
+Over-engineering and shotgun surgery are real failure modes, but both are avoidable once you know what to look for.
+Start with clear naming, keep classes small, and refactor early when a class starts feeling like it's doing two jobs.
+That instinct (developed through repeated exposure to both good and bad codebases) is what keeps a project maintainable six months after launch.